crcdng/dont-touch-men/README.md

 * Delays through poor performance.
 * Does not work on iPad/Safari

-I rewrote the appin pure JS without dependencies except for [TensorFlow.js](https://www.tensorflow.org/js), using [BodyPix version 2](https://github.com/tensorflow/tfjs-models/tree/master/body-pix).
+I rewrote the app with [TensorFlow.js](https://www.tensorflow.org/js), using [BodyPix version 2](https://github.com/tensorflow/tfjs-models/tree/master/body-pix)and [Tone.js](https://tonejs.github.io/).

 This has improved the reliability and performance significantly.
 I am still experimenting with various parameters.
 The app needs testing on different devices, in different conditions, with different people.